Human rights in Portugal: Gender Equality Index

 In the Gender Equality Index 2017 which uses a scale from 1, full inequality, to 100, full equality, Portugal scored a 56 which is 10 points lower than the European Union average.
 This demonstrates that Portugal is below average with its progression with women's rights.
 Although its score was below average it did show higher than the average progress from 2005 to 2015 increasing its score by 6.1.

 National action plan

-Portugal has a national action plan (NAP) which covers domestic and sexual violence and is intended to combat domestic and gender-based violence (2014-2017).
+Portugal has a national action plan which covers domestic and sexual violence and is intended to combat domestic and gender-based violence (2014–2017).
 As well as this Portugal was the first country that is a part of the European Union to ratify the Council of Europe Convention on preventing and combating violence against women and domestic violence.
 Domestic violence is at the forefront of gender equality policies within Portugal with multiple strategies in place to fight the issue.